AdamMeakes8/AdamMeakes8.github.io/_posts/2019-09-17- if-statment.md

         {
             string temp; // used to store strings until they are converted

-            // get the nunbers from the user Console.WriteLine("Enter number A:");
+            // get the numbers from the user Console.WriteLine("Enter number A:");
             int a = Convert.ToInt32(Console.ReadLine());
             Console.WriteLine("Enter number B:");